 What to do if you can't pay your Council Tax

 We understand that there are times when you may be unable to pay your bill.
-This is why if you are having problems paying your Council Tax you should contact us straight away so we can help you.
+If you are having problems paying your Council Tax, contact us straight away so we can help you.

 We can help by: